Student well-being and health

 The early support approach at Humak means an approach based on early intervention, supported by an open and confidential atmosphere between staff and students, and among students.
 If a member of the Humak community has a concern about a student or group, they have a duty to intervene.
 The experience of concern is a subjective emotion, so an individual’s own experience of concern is sufficient.

-For more information about the policy, please contact your campus student councelor or the Head of Student Services.
+For more information about the policy, please contact a student counselor or the Head of Education Development.

 A healthy, safe, and equitable learning environment is made up of many factors.
 The Finnish Institute for Health and Welfare (THL) has published a guide with practical advice for institutions and their members on how to achieve a healthy, safe and prosperous learning environment.
 You can access the guide here (in Finnish only).